hoho/dryad/README.md

                //     - false
                //     - JS strings in double or single quotes.

-        // Call tree2 function and pass two arguments and a context object.
+        // Call tree2 function and pass two arguments and a context object (the
+        // result is the third item of the array).
         CALL tree2 arg1=(Math.random()) arg2=({a: 9, b: 8})
             {}  // Start an object.
                 "books"  // Key.